 CompTIA A+ first launched in 1993, and since 2001 has been refreshed every three years to ensure the topics covered keep pace with what’s happening in IT.
-Employers, subject-matter experts and IT pros working in the field guide us in what they look for in help desk technicians, technical support specialists and other jobs related to CompTIA A+ to make sure we’re covering the skills that are needed in today’s world.
+Employers, subject matter experts (SMEs) and IT pros working in the field guide us in what they look for in help desk technicians, technical support specialists and other jobs related to CompTIA A+ to make sure we’re covering the skills that are needed in today’s world.

-What's on the new CompTIA A+ exams?
+What's on the New CompTIA A+ Exams?

 Download the exam objectives to find out everything that’s covered.

-How much does CompTIA A+ cost?
+How Much Does CompTIA A+ Cost?

 Read about additional ways to save money on your IT certification.